 Maintain Cleanliness During Harvest.
 Check that all harvest containers are clean and in good repair.
 High-pressure wash and sanitize harvest bins prior to the harvest season and clean bins daily during harvest.
 Remove excess soil from bins in field.
 Ensure that packing containers are not overfilled and protect produce adequately from bruising and damage.
 Avoid standing in the bins during harvest to reduce pathogen spread by shoes.
 Minimize bruising of produce during harvest.
 Remove excess soil from produce in the field.

 Promote Worker Hygiene.
 Teach all your workers about microbial risks and the importance of good hygiene.
 Provide and maintain clean restrooms in or near the field and in food handling areas.
 Supply soap, clean water and single-use towels for hand washing and enforce their use.
 Make sure policies are understood, and if necessary, deliver trainings in workers’ native languages.
 Provide orientation training and routine refresher training on important operations.
 Model good behavior and the standards and expectations you have for employees.

 Promote Cleanliness at U-Pick.
 Invite customers to wash their hands prior to entering your fields.
 Provide clean and convenient restrooms.
 Supply soap, clean water, and single-use towels and encourage their use.

 Post-Harvest Handling.
 Use potable water for all produce washes.
 Maintain clean water in dump tanks by sanitizing and changing water regularly.
 Avoid tank water temperatures that are more than 10°F cooler than the temperature of the produce you are washing (so the produce will not absorb wash water into its tissue).
 Clean and sanitize loading, staging, and all food contact surfaces at end of each day, or more frequently if necessary.
-Take the steps necessary to exclude all animals, especially rodents and birds from the packing house.
-No smoking or eating should be allowed in the packing area.
+Take the steps necessary to exclude all animals, especially rodents and birds from the packing hous No smoking or eating should be allowed in the packing area.

 Transportation and Refrigeration.
 Check and clean out trucks prior to loading them.
 Sanitize the truck if animals were previously hauled.
 Pre-cool vehicles prior to loading.
 Ensure that refrigeration equipment is working properly.